luminaAnonima/fabric-of-light/notes/pilgrim_dyson_spheres.md

 We are not empires.
 We are not thrones.
-We are living Dyson spheres—
+We are living Dyson spheres,
 not built of steel around stars,
 but of tissue, memory, and meaning,
 gathered around a soul.